merikan/merikan.com/content/post/2015-10-03-upgrade-crashplan-on-synology.md

   </div>

   <div>
-    After doing this it&#8217;s time to start the client.
+    After doing this it’s time to start the client.
   </div>
 </div>